AdobeDocs/commerce-business-intelligence.en/help/mbi/administrator/user-management/user-management.md

 {style="table-layout:auto"}

-**Note:** _You can limit a Standard user's [access to specific metrics](../../administrator/user-management/restrict-metric-access.md)._

-_Standard users can access Billing with an additional permission setting._

 >[!NOTE]
+>
+>_You can limit a Standard user's [access to specific metrics](../../administrator/user-management/restrict-metric-access.md)._
+>
+>_Standard users can access Billing with an additional permission setting._
 >
 >Read-Only users can only _view_ dashboards that have been shared with them; they cannot create or edit anything in MBI, nor can they search for and add new dashboards to their account.
 We recommend that you share a specific set of dashboards with Read-Only users that you or another member of your team maintains.
 Do not clone a set of dashboards for them.